xigt/lgid/README.md

-L-LMc            | at least `M%` of character ngrams occur in training data G-overlap        | at least `M%` of gloss tokens occur in the training data L-CR-LMw         | same as L-LMw, but for Crubadan data L-CR-LMm         | same as L-LMm, but for Crubadan data L-CR-LMc         | same as L-LMc, but for Crubadan data W-prevclass      | language is predicted for the previous IGT
+L-LMc            | at least `M%` of character ngrams occur in training data G-overlap        | at least `M%` of gloss tokens occur in the training data L-CR-LMw         | same as L-LMw, but for Crubadan data L-CR-LMc         | same as L-LMc, but for Crubadan data W-prevclass      | language is predicted for the previous IGT